Welcome to the Pine Ridge Inn

-Per state mandate, all people in public places must wear protective face masks.
+Per state mandate, all people while indoors at public places must wear protective face masks.

 Bend is an outdoor lover’s paradise, especially for hikers and cyclists.
 No matter your skill level, Bend offers countless beautiful and exhilarating ways to explore the natural wonders of Central Oregon.

 Hike or bike to Tumalo Falls for breathtaking views of a 97-foot waterfall surrounded by lush pine trees and a crystal clear, glacier-fed creek.
 Tumalo Falls is a great place for hikers and cyclists of all levels.